Puerto Rico Highway 136

 Puerto Rico Highway 136 (PR-136) is a short road in Guayanilla, Puerto Rico.
+This highway extends from PR-127 to PR-132 near downtown Guayanilla.

 Route description

 This road connects from PR-2 and PR-132 with PR-127 near downtown Guayanilla.
 There are long-term plans to expand the PR-136 to Punta Verraco, in the coast of the municipality, which has not yet materialized because it is a protected natural area.